Omoorion/UltiSite/README.md

 ##### - 🧑🏻‍🔧 remix, transform, and build upon the material

-### ✴️ The licensor cannot revoke these freedoms as long as you follow the license terms -
+### ✴️ The licensor cannot revoke these freedoms as long as you follow the license terms:

 ### ❗ Under the following terms: